Find a Qualified Attorney Near You

 Are You Already a U.S. Citizen?

-It may be a shock, but many people in the United States have already gotten their U.S. citizenship without realizing it.
+Some people in the United States have obtained U.S. citizenship without even realizing it.
 These people generally may be grouped into three categories:

 - People who were born in the United States but have lived most of their lives outside of the country.
-Some of these people mistakenly believe that they may lose their citizenship status and naturalization by living outside of the country for an extended period of time, but this isn't the case.
-Take note that this applies at the time of the child's birth.
+Some of these people mistakenly believe they may lose their citizenship status by living outside the country for an extended period of time.
+But this isn’t the case.
+Take note that this applies at the time of the child’s birth.
 Eligibility for derived or acquired citizenship can depend on specific laws.

 - Some minor children of naturalized U.S. citizens may mistakenly believe they may not be U.S. citizens.
-But when parents become naturalized citizens, their kids (under 18 years of age) with green cards will also get U.S. citizenship.
+But when parents become naturalized citizens, their children (under 18 years of age) with green cards will also become U.S. citizens.

 U.S. Citizenship by Being Born in the United States

-In most situations, any child born in the United States or one of its territories, like Guam, will automatically get American citizenship.
-This is called "birthright citizenship" and is protected by the 14th Amendment to the U.S. Constitution, which (in Section 1) states the following:
+In most situations, any child born in the United States or one of its territories, like Guam, automatically gets American citizenship.
+This is called “birthright citizenship” and is protected by the 14th Amendment to the U.S. Constitution, which (in Section 1) states the following:

 All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.